Gros Ventre Fire/EMS station

 We have created a nonprofit, the Friends of the Gros Ventre Fire Station (FGVFS), to accelerate the construction of a fire station in the north Jackson area to ensure that the residents north of town will be served in a timely manner and responses to wildfires and other emergencies can happen as soon as they are noticed.

-New Gros Ventre Fire Station
+New Gros Ventre Fire/EMS Station

 Building the fire station